-It is the measure of the force of gravity acting on a body,
+It is the measure of the force of gravity acting on a body.

-Formula for weight it is given by
+The formula for weight is given by:

 w = mg

-Shape of the earth is not completely spherical, but a oblate spheroid, therefore a person standing at the equator is far away from the center of the earth than a person standing at the north pole, as acceleration due to gravity is proportional to the inverse of square of the distance between two objects, a person standing at the north pole would experience more weight as he is closer to the center of the earth than a person standing at the equator.
+Shape of the earth is not completely spherical, but an oblate spheroid, therefore a person standing at the equator is far away from the center of the earth than a person standing at the north pole, as acceleration due to gravity is proportional to the inverse of the square of the distance between two objects, a person standing at the north pole would experience more weight as he is closer to the center of the earth than a person standing at the equator.

-Difference between Mass and Weight:
+What is the Difference between Mass and Weight?

-|Weight can be zero.
+|Mass can never be zero.||Weight can be zero.
 As in space if no gravity acts upon an object, its weight becomes zero.|

 |Mass is a scalar quantity.
 It has magnitude.||Weight is a vector quantity.
 It has magnitude and is directed toward the center of the Earth or other gravity well.|